NordicPlayground/nRF-Beehavior-Firmware/nRF91/readme.rst

 +-----------------------+-------------------------------------------------------+---------------+

 The sets of sensor data that are published to the cloud service consist of relative `timestamps <Timestamping_>`_ that originate from the time the nRF91 unit received the data.
-Aswell all data are sent with a NAME to differentiate messages from different peripherals/hives.
+All data are sent with a NAME to differentiate messages from different peripherals/hives.

 The sensor data used in the system so far can be seen in the following tables: